raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ## Writing your program and resources to help

 This section will help you get started with writing your program, and provide links to other project guides that will help you develop some of the coding skills you may need.
-You can choose which project guides you want to look at depending on which sensors or camera you are going to use in your program.
-At this point, you should have already spent some time with your team and your team mentor to plan your program, and have decided what data you are going to collect to make your calculations.
+You can choose which project guides you want to look at depending on which of the sensors and/or camera you are going to use in your program.

 ### Getting started